-A review of the EHCP assessment and planning process has been completed using feedback from parents and carers to better understand the customer journey and experience of local services.
-This has informed the design of a workforce development programme for EHCP coordinators and case workers within the SEND service.
-The first evaluation of this programme will take place in November 2018.
-A full quality assurance process of all EHCPs is planned which will be completed be senior leaders in the SEND service and teachers seconded from schools.
 A specialist officer has been recruited to lead on a programme of annual reviews.
 There are plans to expand this team to include an annual review coordinator to support the process.
-The initial focus for annual reviews is on independent school placements and EHCPs at key stage and phase transition points at Year 5, Year 9 and post-16.
+The initial focus for annual reviews has been on independent school placements and EHCPs at key stage and phase transition points at Year 5, Year 9 and in post-16.